-An Assessment of Gasification-Based Biorefining at Kraft Pulp and Paper Mills in the United States, Part A: Background and Assumptions, TAPPI JOURNAL November 2008
+An Assessment of Gasification-Based Biorefining at Kraft Pulp and Paper Mills in the United States, Part B: Results, TAPPI JOURNAL January 2009

 Please Note: This document will be available in PDF format in the "My Electronic Documents" link on the home page once your order has been completed.
 Please make sure you have the latest version of Acrobat Reader.
 Click on the Acrobat Reader icon to check for the latest version, it’s FREE.
 To print a hardcopy of a PDF file correctly you must have a postscript printer.
 If you are not sure if your printer is a postscript printer please refer to your owner’s manual.

-ABSTRACT: Commercialization of black liquor and biomass gasification technologies is anticipated in the 2010–2015 time frame, and synthesis gas from gasifiers can be converted into liquid fuels using catalytic synthesis technologies that are already commercially established in the gas-to-liquids or coal-to-liquids industries.
-This set of two papers describes key results from a major assessment of the prospective energy, environmental, and financial performance of commercial gasification-based biorefineries integrated with kraft pulp and paper mills .
+ABSTRACT: Commercialization of black liquor and biomass gasification technologies is anticipated in the 2010–2015 timeframe, and synthesis gas from gasifiers can be converted into liquid fuels using catalytic synthesis technologies that are already commercially established today in the gas-to-liquids or coal-to-liquids industries.
+This set of two papers describes key results from a major assessment of the prospective energy, environmental, and financial performance of commercial gasification-based biorefineries integrated with kraft pulp and paper mills.
 Seven detailed biorefinery designs were developed for a reference mill in the southeastern United States, together with the associated mass/energy balances, air emissions estimates, and capital investment requirements.
 The biorefineries provide chemical recovery services and co-produce process steam for the mill, some electricity, and one of three liquid fuels: a Fischer-Tropsch synthetic crude oil (which could be refined to vehicle fuels at an existing petroleum refinery), dimethyl ether (a diesel engine fuel or propane substitute), or an ethanol-rich mixed-alcohol product.
-This paper describes the key assumptions that underlie the biorefinery designs.
-Part B will present analytical results.
+Compared with installing new Tomlinson power/recovery systems, biorefineries would require more capital investment and greater purchases of woody residues for energy use.
+However, because biorefineries would be more efficient, have lower air emissions, and produce a more diverse product slate, for nearly all cases examined, the internal rate of return (IRR) on the incremental capital investment lies between 14% and 18%, assuming a $50/bbl world oil price.
+The IRRs would more than double if plausible federal and state financial incentives were captured.
+Industry-wide adoption of such biorefining in the United States would provide significant energy and environmental benefits to the country.

-Application: This two-part paper will quantify prospective performance, costs, and industry impacts of gasification-based biorefineries at kraft pulp and paper mills in the United States.
+Application: This paper and its companion quantify prospective performance, costs, and industry impacts of gasification-based biorefineries at kraft mills in the United States.